ChiawNa/object-detection-using-yolo-and-web-apps/C4 Pen_and_Book_Detection/README.md

 ## 📂Folder Contents

-- **🐍predictions.py** –  Python script for performing Personal Protective Equipment detection on an image, video and live webcam.
+- **🐍predictions.py** –  Python script for performing pen and books detection on an image, video and live webcam.

 ## ⚙️Requirements